-And here I am-working on novel number nine.
+And here I am-working on novel number eleven.

 I am now living in Florida with my partner, Madonna Metcalf who is a Court of Masters Certified Sommelier and a Certified Wine Professional.
 (Whooo!!!)
 We co-own a wine lounge, The Wine Madonna, in downtown St. Petersburg where I hope to host your bookclub soon.
-My daughter, Rachel, is twenty-three and working and living in Chicago at a job I barely understand - fiance, investments, whatever....she's smart and I'm counting on her for my retirement.
-Her twenty-five year old brother, Andrew, has just finished writing his first novel, is applying to schools to get his graduate degree in Industrail psychology, and living in our dining room so he can help us with our business.(And so I can hopefully write even more!)
+My daughter, Rachel, is twenty-three and working and living in Chicago at a job I barely understand - finance, investments, whatever....she's smart and I'm counting on her for my retirement.
+Her twenty-five year old brother, Andrew, has just finished writing his first novel, is working on his graduate degree in Industrial and Organizational Psychology, works as a counsultant for a Florida company, and paddleboards all over the place...just in the water though.

 When I am not writing - I am thinking about it.
 I also try very hard to work out five or six days a week because I am pushing sixty(Holy crap!) and I love to drink wine.
 I also swim, ride my bike, golf, pine over the motorcycle I had to sell, am a pretty avid bird-watcher, hike, kayak, sketch little do-dads that resemble absolutely nothing, read everything I can get my hands on, fish a little bit with not much luck, and seriously believe that all the characters in my book are real.